All Episodes

 Did they ever ask if Pennsylvanians were ready for a black governor?

-Did they ever ask if Marylanders were ever ready for a black senator, as in Michael Steele.
+Did they ever ask if Marylanders were ever ready for a black senator, as in Michael Steele?

-Is America ready for a second black Supreme Court justice when they trashed Clarence Thomas?
+And I don't remember the question being asked, is America ready for a second black Supreme Court justice when they trashed Clarence Thomas?

-Is America ready for an African American?
+Is America ready for an African-American president?

 City of St. Paul is giving a break to ex-cons in hopes that they'll stay ex-cons.

-St. Paul, Minnesota here, Mayor Chris Coleman issued an order this week saying that the city will stop requiring job applicants to disclose whether they've ever been convicted of a crime.
+Mayor Chris Coleman issued an order this week saying that the city will stop requiring job applicants to disclose whether they've ever been convicted of a crime.

 While the immediate goal is to ensure the city doesn't discriminate against applicants with criminal records, backers say that they hope it gives people with minor rap sheets a chance to turn their lives around.

-This has become a problem for people that have made a mistake in their lives, said Gaia Gamble, advocacy coordinator for the Minneapolis-based Council on Crime and Justice.
+After 9-11, with the increasing number of background checks employers are doing, this has become a problem for people that have made a mistake in their lives, said Guy Gamble, advocacy coordinator for the Minneapolis-based Council on Crime and Justice.

 Well, I don't see anything wrong with this.